Can melanoma skin cancer be found early?

 Exam by a health care professional

-Any suspicious areas or unusual moles should be seen by your primary doctor or by a dermatologist, a doctor who specializes in skin problems.
+If your primary doctor finds any unusual moles or other suspicious areas, he or she may refer you to a dermatologist, a doctor who specializes in skin problems.
+Dermatologists can also do regular skin exams.
 Many dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM], or surface microscopy) to look at spots on the skin more clearly.
-A digital or photographic image of the spot may be taken.
-(See the section, “How is melanoma skin cancer diagnosed?” for more information.)
+A photo of the spot may be taken as well.
+(See Tests for melanoma skin cancer for more information.)